npruehs/azure-sample-container-info/README.md

 ## Characteristics

 `azure-sample-container-info` is deployed to Microsoft Azure, which is a _public cloud_: There's no upfront costs for providing the infrastructure for deploying the application.
-The applications can be quickly provisioned and deprovisioned if necessary, and the owning organization pays only for what they use.
+The application can be quickly provisioned and deprovisioned if necessary, and the owning organization pays only for what they use.

 It's entirely based on _Platform as a Service_: The cloud provider maintains the physical infrastructure,